vim-autoformat/vim-autoformat/README.markdown

 How to use
 ----------
-To be able to use automatic code formatting, you have to install an external program that can format code of the programming language you are using.
+First you have to install an external program that can format code of the programming language you are using.
 It suffices to make the formatprogram either globally available or to put it in the `formatters/` folder.
 Sometimes alternative installation methods are supported.